-- 2.4 Directorates have produced their updated draft 2018 Directorate Plans in accordance with the Directorate Planning Guidance. - 2.5 A new section is included to highlight Directorates' contributions to becoming a child centred council where children and young people are at the heart of everything we do. - 2.6 There are five Directorate Plans in total: - > Appendix 1 Democratic Services - Appendix 2 Finance and Corporate Support - Appendix 3 Education and Youth Employment - Appendix 4 Economy and Communities - > Appendix 5 Place - 2.7 The Health and Social Care Partnership's Strategic Plan focuses on delivering improved outcomes and reducing health inequalities for the people of North Ayrshire.
-A new Strategic Plan will come into operation when the current plan lapses in April 2018.
-A final draft version of the new Plan was endorsed by the HSCP's Strategic Planning Group on 27th February 2018 and was presented to the Integration Joint Board (IJB) for information on 15th March 2018.
-The Plan will be presented to the IJB for approval on 19 April 2018.
+- 2.4 Directorates have produced their updated draft 2018 Directorate Plans in accordance with the Directorate Planning Guidance. - 2.5 A new section is included to highlight Directorates' contributions to becoming a child centred council where children and young people are at the heart of everything we do. - 2.6 There are five Directorate Plans in total: - > Appendix 1 Democratic Services - Appendix 2 Finance and Corporate Support - Appendix 3 Education and Youth Employment - > Appendix 4 Economy and Communities - > Appendix 5 Place - 2.7 The Health and Social Care Partnership's Strategic Plan focuses on delivering improved outcomes and reducing health inequalities for the people of North Ayrshire.
+A new Strategic Plan was approved by the IJB on 19 April 2018.
 This is attached at Appendix 6. - 2.8 The Directorate Plans are the main mechanism for reporting progress on the Council Plan throughout the year.